rbrasga/SPPD-Deck-Tracker/README.md

 Files:
 ============================================
-  * CARDS/* 	- Icons for characters, spells, rewards
-  * OUTPUT/* 	- Log of deck-tracker, matches, packs, lockers
+  * OUTPUT/* 	- Log of matches, packs, lockers
-  * libpcap/* 	- Library modules for the deck tracker
   * SPPD_Deck_Tracker.exe 	- The primary executable you need to run
   * SETTINGS.txt	- The raw settings file used by the executable